 The Roxbury Community College Foundation, Inc. (the "Foundation") is a legally separate tax-exempt component unit of Roxbury Community College, established in November 1983.
 The Foundation was established to provide financial assistance and support to the educational programs and development of the College.
 Although the College does not control the timing or the amount of receipts from the Foundation, the majority of resources received or held by the Foundation are restricted to the activities of the College by the donors.
-Because these resources held by the Foundation can only be used by, or are for, the benefit of the College, the Foundation is considered a component unit of the College and is discretely presented in the College's financial statements.
+Because these resources held by the Foundation can only be used by, or are for the benefit of, the College, the Foundation is considered a component unit of the College and is discretely presented in the College's financial statements.

-During the year ended June 30, 2019 and 2018, the Foundation distributed \$208,702 and \$380,954, respectively to the College for both restricted and unrestricted purposes.
+During the years ended June 30, 2020 and 2019, the Foundation distributed \$238,827 and \$208,702, respectively, to the College for both restricted and unrestricted purposes.
 The funds have been included in private grants and contracts on the statements of revenues and expenses.